LarsNorlander/cat-counselor-redux/readme.md

 # CAT Counselor Redux: A 100 Days of Code Project

 This is a rewrite of the application for my college thesis, CAT Counselor.
-CAT Counselor used to compose of two parts, a [CAT Ranker](https://github.com/LarsNorlander/cat-ranker), which was just a REST API that took in the data needed by the main system – [CAT Counselor](https://github.com/LarsNorlander/cat-counselor), and spat out the complete results.
+CAT Counselor used to compose of two parts, a [CAT Ranker](https://github.com/LarsNorlander/cat-ranker), which was just a Web API that took in the data needed by the main system – [CAT Counselor](https://github.com/LarsNorlander/cat-counselor), and spat out the complete results.

 The reason for this split was just so that I could finish my thesis as quickly as possible.
 Ranker was written in Groovy